Kair0s3/tp/docs/team/kair0s3.md

 ## Summary of Contributions
 Below are my contributions to the `Decodex`

-*Do note that the PR links shows just the more notable ones, since the other PRs may also consist of changes/adjustments to this functionality/features*
+*Note that the PR links are the more notable ones, as other PRs may contain of changes to this functionality/features*

 Features/Functionalities